 Everyone who works from home with kids needs some uninterrupted time to focus.
 You’re probably not going to be able to get all of your work done when the kids are asleep.

 And that’s why you need to pre-plan some daily activities to engage your kids in quiet play.
 Create a weekly calendar where you rotate these activities so your kids don’t get bored by the same-old, same-old.

 It might seem like a hassle to sit down and plan a week’s worth of kid activities in advance, but the benefits are enormous.

 Your kids won’t be whining “We’re bored,” and you won’t be scrambling finding something for them to do at the last minute.
 As well, planning ahead lets you stock up on any needed craft items.

 - Sorting games, threading large beads on pipe cleaners, puzzles, building towers, forts made with sheets, playdough, activity jar.
 (There are some great suggestions for pre-school age activities on Pinterest and YouTube.)

-- Empty cardboard box & crayons — there are few things that spark a kid’s imagination like an empty cardboard box does.
-Give them crayons and stickers to decorate their box to their hearts’ content.
+- Empty cardboard box & crayons — kids love an empty cardboard box.
+Having one gives their imagination full-rein.
+Give the kids some crayons and stickers to decorate their boxes to their hearts’ content.

 - Sticky easel.
 Tape a piece of contact paper sticky-side out to an easel or cutting board.
 Kids will have a ball sticking craft sticks, buttons and other small items to the easel.
 (See www://learnwithplayathome.com for more info.)